 In addition to the global competency assessments described regarding scholarship and applied work, students are asked to complete a comprehensive competency self-assessment based on APAs Health Service Psychologist Competencies.
 Faculty also review each broad domain covered in the assessment and indicate whether students are "on track" to meet the competency or whether improvement is needed.
 This complete assessment will be completed each spring.
 Students will review their self-assessment with the advisors.
-Advisors will complete the faculty assessment in consultation with the full faculty at the Student Guidance Meeting (SGM).
+Advisors will review the faculty assessment in consultation with the full faculty at the Student Guidance Meeting (SGM) and any areas needing attention will be highlighted in students SGM letters.
 Advisors will review any areas needing improvement with advisees in a meeting following the SGM.